crwlrsoft/url/README.md

-# Swiss Army knife for urls
+# Swiss Army knife for URLs

 This package is for you when PHP's parse_url() is not enough.